 The final version of the Android 11 software has begun rolling out, though it’s not on all phones right now.
 And the update will gradually be available to the phones of other companies too that are compatible with the update.
 Thus, sooner or later we all will get to experience the new Android OS.

 Although Pixel phones were the first to experience the fresh Android OS, handsets from other select manufacturers were also treated to Android 11 in some form.
-To give a few examples, Samsung is marketing its Android 11 update as One UI 3.0.
+To give a few examples, Samsung is marketing its Android version 11 update as One UI 3.0.
 It’s currently in a limited beta, and we expect the final build to be available by the end of 2020.
 OxygenOS 11, is the Android 11 update for OnePlus phones.
 ColorOS is the custom Android interface used on OPPO smartphones and ColorOS 11 is rolling out now to OPPO devices which offers a lot of key improvements.

 Android 11 sets the tagline as the OS that gets to what’s important.
 Also, it seems to be gaining positive reviews by those who experienced it, the rest of the people seem expectant about the updated software.
 Thus, here are the key features Google has confirmed in Android 11.